alexshpilkin/studies/conres.md

 ## Example

-This final part demonstrates a DOS-style Abort/Retry/Ignore prompt, with even more modularity than in DOS: the simulated `SYSTEM` provides the prompt, but has no knowledge of the available recovery options; the simulated `SHELL` and I/O subsystem provide the options, and the simulated `APPLICATION` has no knowledge of either.
+The [example](crexam.fth) demonstrates a DOS-style Abort/Retry/Ignore
+prompt, with even more modularity than in DOS: the simulated `SYSTEM` provides the prompt, but has no knowledge of the available recovery options; the simulated `SHELL` and I/O subsystem provide the options, and the simulated `APPLICATION` has no knowledge of either.
 A serious attempt at an interactive debugger would probably look a lot like `SYSTEM`, except it could use system-specific knowledge to implement a full REPL for the user to inspect the system.
 Alternatively, the list of restarts could be incorporated into the a return stack trace.

 ## Design issues